Kruger National Park 7 — 22 October 2015*

 Kruger National Park, October 2024

-Two Honeyguiders are visiting Kruger National Park 10-23 October 2024 on a holiday arranged and led by Geoff Crane, who guides all of Honeyguide's holidays in southern Africa.
-They would be very happy to have up to three additional Honeyguiders with them (a practical number in one vehicle) now one space available.
-This is a holiday that is already guaranteed to run.
-The cost within South Africa will be R105,000 (ZAR, rands) per person sharing (at today’s rate of exchange that is about £4,300).
-The idea is that you book directly with Geoff Crane - we'll put you in touch - though we can arrange a flight-inclusive package if you wish.
+Five Honeyguiders visited Kruger National Park 10-23 October 2024 on a holiday arranged and led by Geoff Crane, who guides all of Honeyguide's holidays in southern Africa.
+It started with two, who were happy to have up to three additional Honeyguiders with them (a practical number in one vehicle).
+The cost within South Africa was R105,000 (ZAR, rands) per person sharing (at today’s rate of exchange that is about £4,300).
+These were booked directly with Geoff Crane and group members booked their own flights.
+Arranging a flight-inclusive package would have been possible, noted here in case this or a similar holiday runs again.

-The itinerary - here - uses three bases within Kruger National Park for 13 nights.
-Photos of wildlife in Kruger NP, by Geoff Crane, on Facebook.
+The itinerary for the 2024 holiday - here - used three bases within Kruger National Park for 13 nights.
+Photos of wildlife in Kruger NP, by Geoff Crane, on Facebook. and from this holiday, here on Facebook and lots more by Geoff on Googledrive here.

 Dramatic yet accessible, wild Africa yet people friendly, the Kruger is one of the world’s great National Parks.